EA Configuration Guide

 How Risk Management Works

-Balance Based: Measures losses from your starting balance each day
+• Balance Based: Measures losses from your starting balance each day (more forgiving)

-Equity Based: Measures losses from your highest equity point of the day (more sensitive)
+• Equity Based: Measures losses from your highest equity point of the day (more sensitive and protective)

 Trailing Stop Management